About

 • Using a dough whisk or a spatula, mix the ingredients to form a rough dough.

-• Place the bowl in the mixer with a kneading hook attached, and knead the dough on low speed for about 2-5 minutes, until the dough comes together to form a ball.
+• Place the bowl in the mixer with a kneading hook attached, and knead the dough on low speed for about 2 – 5 minutes, until the dough comes together to form a ball.

 • While the dough is kneading, check on it every few minutes to make sure it’s kneading well, and is not too dry or too wet.
+The dough is going to be very sticky and wet at the beginning, and become smoother as it's kneaded.

-• If the dough is sticking to the sides of the bowl, then it’s too wet, so add a little extra flour (a dusting at a time), to get the right texture.
-To check if it’s at the right consistency – lift the kneading hook from the bowl, and check if the dough only sticks to the bottom of the bowl.
-If yes, then the moisture is perfect.
-If the dough isn’t sticking to the bottom of the bowl however, you may need to add a little extra water (just ½ tsp at a time), to get the right consistency.
-The dough should be smooth, a little soft and a little tacky to the touch.
+If the dough is sticking to the sides of the bowl, then it’s too wet, so add a little extra flour (a dusting at a time), to get the right texture.
+If the dough is still tacky but is coming off the sides (mostly), and only sticking to the bottom of the bowl, then it's at the right consistency.
+When you stop the mixer and lift the kneading hook from the bowl, and the dough isn’t sticking to the bottom of the bowl, then the dough might be too dry.
+You may need to add a little extra water (just ½ tsp at a time), to get the right consistency.
+The dough should be smooth, a little soft and tacky to the touch.

 • Once the dough is kneaded, remove the dough hook and fold the dough over a few times by hand, to get a smooth ball.
 Then place it in a lightly oiled bowl, and cover with plastic wrap.
-Let the dough proof for about 1 hour until it has doubled in size.
+Let the dough proof for about 1 hour until it has at least doubled in size.

-• Turn the proofed dough out onto a lightly floured work surface.
-Gently press the dough into an evenly thick rectangle.
+• Gently press the dough into an evenly thick rectangle.
 The short side of this rectangle should be roughly about 8 – 8.5 inches (i.e. slightly shorter than the length of your bread loaf pan).

 • Next, tightly roll up the short side, along the length of the dough rectangle.
-Make sure to pinch/press the edge of the dough as you go, while rolling it up (read the post and see pictures for more details).
+Make sure to pinch / press the edge of the dough as you go, while rolling it up (read the post and see pictures for more details).

 • Once the dough is rolled up, pinch the seams to seal it, and tuck in the two sides and pinch these seams as well.
 Make sure all the seams are on one side (this will be the bottom) and the other side is smooth and seam-free (this will be the top).

 • Transfer this into the prepared loaf pan, seam side down, and press the dough into the pan.
 Make sure it’s evenly pressed into the bottom of the pan.
 Loosely cover the loaf pan with plastic wrap and let it proof again in a warm place, for about 45 minutes – 1 hour.
+The dough should double in size inside the loaf pan / pans.

 Flour